 What is pilomatrix carcinoma?

-Pilomatrix carcinoma is a rare hair follicle tumor that occurs from a malignant transformation of a benign pilomatricoma.
-It wasn’t until 1980 when a review of several cases of biologically aggressive pilomatricoma confirmed the malignant transformation of these normally benign tumours.
+Pilomatrix carcinoma is a rare malignant hair follicle tumor that arises in a benign pilomatricoma.
+It was not until 1980 when a review of several cases of biologically aggressive pilomatricoma confirmed the malignant transformation of these normally benign tumours.
 Since then there have only been about 90 reported cases of pilomatrix carcinoma.
 Some of these cases of pilomatrix carcinoma have arisen as a solitary lesion de novo.
 There is a high risk of recurrence after surgical excision and malignant features are often found in recurrent lesions.

-Other names for pilomatrix carcinoma include pilomatricarcinoma and or pilomatrical carcinoma.
+Other names for pilomatrix carcinoma include pilomatricarcinoma and pilomatrical carcinoma.

 What are the clinical features of pilomatrix carcinoma?